-Complementary and alternative medicine (CAM) includes a group of diverse medical and healthcare systems, practices, and products that are not generally considered part of conventional medicine.
-Complementary medicine is generally regarded as a complementary treatment that is used alongside conventional medicine, whereas alternative medicine is regarded as a treatment used in place of conventional medicine.
+Complementary and alternative medicine (CAM) includes a group of diverse medical and healthcare systems, practices and products that are not generally considered part of conventional medicine.
+Complementary medicine is generally regarded as additional treatment that is used alongside conventional medicine, whereas alternative medicine is regarded as a treatment used in place of conventional medicine.

 Complementary and alternative medicine use

 Of the various forms of CAM, acupuncture is amongst the most popular.
-Approximately 3 million people undergo acupuncture treatment in the UK and that 42% of practitioners practised within the NHS.
+A 2012 survey estimated 4 million sessions are provided annually in the UK and that 42% of practitioners practised within the NHS.

-Homeopathic treatment is still available within the NHS; however, not all primary care trusts or GPs agree to fund referrals, and the matter causes regular political debate as policy does not match evidence.
+Homeopathic treatment is available within the NHS; however, not all primary care trusts or GPs agree to fund referrals, and the matter causes regular political debate as policy does not match evidence.

 The homeopathic approach is based on the concept that 'like cures like' - in other words, that "an illness can be treated with a substance, taken in small amounts, that produces similar symptoms in a healthy person".
 For example, the homeopathic remedy allium cepa is made from an extract of onions.
 If a person chops onions, they make the eyes sting and water and the nose run.
 Using the homeopathic philosophy of 'like for like', this means that a disorder with these symptoms should be cured by a small dose of onion.
 Hence, allium cepa may be used to treat hay fever.

 Homeopathic medicines are prepared by serial dilution in steps of 1:10 or 1:100, denoted by Roman numerals X and C respectively.
 Dilution of 1000c or more are labelled with Roman numeral M. At each step there is succussion, or vigorous shaking.
 It is believed that the more the dilution, the greater the 'potency'.
 The dilution most frequently sold in pharmacies is 6c, which is a 10-12 dilution of the original mother tincture.
 Hence, it is likely that a 6c dilution will contain just a few molecules of the initial substance, but much higher dilutions, such as the 30c (10-60), will contain even fewer.

-One of the leading proposals for how such 'ultramolecular' dilutions work is the 'information hypothesis'.
+One of the proposals for how such 'ultramolecular' dilutions work is the 'information hypothesis'.
 This is the theory that water is capable of storing information relating to substances with which it has previously been in contact, and subsequently transmitting this information to biosystems.
 There is some research from the field of materials science suggesting that this is plausible.
 Succussion has been suggested as an important part of this process.
 It has been proposed that the mathematics of dilution are not as simple as were initially believed as a result of surface effects, rendering the final solutions less dilute than expected.

-The Faculty of Homeopathy regulates the training and practice of homeopathy by medically qualified doctors.
-There is a published list of doctors who are members of the faculty:
+The Faculty of Homeopathy regulates the training and practice of homeopathy by medically qualified doctors and other healthcare professionals.
+There is a published list of doctors who are members of the faculty.

 - The most experienced homeopaths have the qualifications FFHom or MFHom.